husaynhakeem/about-page-android/README.md

     }
 }
 ```
-For additional information on how to use this library, see documentation below, or check out the [sample app](https://github.com/husaynhakeem/about-page/tree/master/app).

 This library is based on [Android About Page](https://github.com/medyo/android-about-page) by [Mehdi Sakout](https://github.com/medyo) which was written entirely in Java.
 This project is an attempt to rethink it, refine it and rewrite it in Kotlin.